 Q. Who is eligible for the Paycheck Protection Program Loan (PPP)?

-All businesses with 500 or fewer employees.
+For first-draw PPP loans, all businesses with 500 or fewer employees.
 This includes sole proprietorships, self-employed individuals and independent contractors.
 This includes a business that operates as a franchise.

 Q. Are Independent Contractors eligible for the Paycheck Protection Program?